Generate a custom search token for Lightning components using Lightning Locker

 3. Save the Lightning component.

 4. Access the Advanced Server-Side Configuration panel and select the Bypass above settings to rather generate the search token from a custom Apex Class checkbox.
-See Adding server-side Coveo Lightning component configuration for more information.
+See Add server-side Coveo Lightning component configuration for more information.

 What’s next?